westlakem/tbc-classic-class-choice/tanks/warriors.md

 ### Ratings
 __Dungion Desirability - 2/5__<br>
 Every dungeon needs a tank, but honestly you'll be the last on their list.
 People prefer paladin tanks, and would even prefer a druid tank over a warrior.
-It's not the warriors can't do it, it's just that the rest of the group doesn't get to sleep and mash AOE while clearing the place.
+It's not the warriors can't do it, it's just that the rest of the group doesn't get to sleep and mash AOE while clearing the place. (this changes with a thunderfury)

 __Raid Desirability - 3/5__<br>
 Every 25 man raid needs 1 of these, but only one.
 Warrior tanks are not the end-all be-all tanks that everyone remembers from classic wow.
 You will be called on to tank many raid bosses, especially those that you can spell reflect or need a big defensive cooldown on (shield wall).
 You also start off being the only tank that cannot be crushed, and therefore are very powerful early on in the expansion.